 State auto insurance requirements help and protect everyone and have various penalties for those caught driving without insurance.
 Depending on the state, authorities may do one or more of the following: revoke or suspend your license, fine you $75 to $1,500, suspend your car registration, imprison you or impound your car, according to the Consumer Federation of America (PDF), a nonprofit consortium of consumer organizations.
 If you need to reinstate your license or registration, there will be additional fees.

 Getting in a car accident can be extraordinarily expensive, which is why driving without insurance is never a wise decision There are ways to get auto insurance that might cost less than you think.
-Contact Duda Insurance to find out your auto insurance options.
+Contact Velocity Insurance Group (formerly Duda Insurance) to find out your auto insurance options.